Introduction

 In all simulated cases, the numerical grid consists of hexahedral grid elements:

-• The uniform spacing of 0.001 m is applied in the streamwise (x) direction.
+- The uniform spacing of 0.001 m is applied in the streamwise (x) direction.

-• In the horizontal (z) direction, 80 elements are employed with a bias factor (16) to refine the grid near both vertical boundaries.
+- In the horizontal (z) direction, 80 elements are employed with a bias factor (16) to refine the grid near both vertical boundaries.

-• In the vertical (y) direction, 60 elements are used with a bias factor (20) to refine the grid near both horizontal surfaces.
+- In the vertical (y) direction, 60 elements are used with a bias factor (20) to refine the grid near both horizontal surfaces.

 For the conjugate cases, 12 elements are employed in the vertical direction for each solid layer with a bias factor (6) to refine the grid near the interface with the fluid flow domain.
+This increases the number of grid nodes to 0.420 mil and the number of elements to 0.403 mil.

 Initial conditions